fish-shop/syntax-check/README.md

 Using a `main` branch reference in your workflow is _not_ recommended as this branch may include breaking changes intended for the next major release.

+## Other GitHub actions

+A number of related composite actions are also available from the [fish-shop](https://github.com/fish-shop) 🐟.
+Check them out:

+* [fish-shop/install-plugin](https://github.com/fish-shop/install-plugin) - A GitHub action for installing fish shell plugins
+* [fish-shop/install-plugin-manager](https://github.com/fish-shop/install-plugin-manager) - A GitHub action for installing a fish shell plugin manager

 ## Acknowledgements

 * This project was inspired by [fish-actions/syntax-check](https://github.com/fish-actions/syntax-check).